 The St. Louis Arc welcomes inquiries from students interested in practicums or internship projects.
 Each year, practicum students and interns observe, work, and learn in a wide range of positions at the St. Louis Arc.
 Some examples of recent projects undertaken by students include: intakes and assessments, quality enhancement, program development, program evaluation and assessment, resource development, and legislative advocacy.

 We welcome students from an array of fields of study especially, social work, social services, therapeutic recreation, communications, and education/human environmental sciences and other majors will be considered.
+The St. Louis Arc is committed to Diversity, Equity, Access, and Inclusion and students can assist with those efforts.
 We tailor each student’s practicum to their own goals and skill set.
-It is the students responsibility to ensure that accepted projects meet all requirements of their school and/or academic program.
+It is the students’ responsibility to ensure that accepted projects meet all requirements of their school and/or academic program.
 Practicums and internships occur Monday-Friday 8:30 a.m.-4:30 p.m.
 There may be additional opportunities on evenings and weekends, but not enough hours to fill an entire internship requirement.

 How to Apply